 Risk of Snagging The Tent

-Check your Backpack to See if it is suitable for Exterior Packing
+Check your Backpack to See if it is suitable for Exterior Packing.

 Both types of backpacks, internal or external, are suitable for attaching the tent outside the pack because of plenty of compressions straps.
-Before off to hiking, you have to ensure that the compressions straps and frames are in good condition.
+Before hiking, you have to ensure that the compressions straps and frames are in good condition.

-Use Closed-loop ties on your Backpack for External Packing
+Use Closed-loop ties on your Backpack for External Packing.

 Such loops are threaded on both ends by closed loops.
 It will still be attached to your pack if your tent happens to slide off.
-Using this type of loops, You can at least have peace of mind that in the middle of nowhere, you will not lose your tent.
+Using this type of coils, You can at least have peace of mind that in the middle of nowhere, you will not lose your tent.
 Although closing loop ties work best, any secure knot should be sufficient to do the job.

 Some Useful Tips for My Readers